compufox/RemindMeBot/README.md

 ```

+## Features

+- scheduling reminders (see Time Input Specifications below)
+- canceling reminders that have yet to go off
+- saving/restoring to a (MySQL/MariaDB) database

 ## Time input specifications

 As of right now the bot is only able to parse times that come in certain formats: